Ever Changing Learning Standards

 Leading Instructional Change

-“Professional development is not the hood ornament it is the engine that drives school improvement.”
+“Professional Learning is not the hood ornament, it is the engine that drives school improvement.”

 Desiring to perform at the highest level of effectiveness and efficiency:Our alignment to the standards is measured through Pre and Post Data collected using the Standards Assessment Inventory 2 (SAI2), The SAI2 is intended to: Provide information to the Office of Professional Learning about teachers’ perceptions of professional learning; Reveal the degree of success or challenges RCSD faces with professional learning practices and implementation; and Provide decision-makers with data on the quality of professional learning as defined by the Standards for Professional Learning, a system’s alignment of professional learning to the standards, and the relationship of the standards to improve in educator effectiveness and student achievement.